jimchen2/EECS-149-Final-Project/Setting Up Rasp Pi OS.md

 # Setting Up Rasp Pi OS

 ## Download the OS Image
+I wanted to configure myself so I downloaded the light version(about 450 MB)
 ## Install Qemu
 Since my laptop is x86 and Rasp Pi OS is arm, I cannot chroot into it natively.
 Instead I need qemu
 ## Chrooting